GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/requests.md

             - 2nd battle = 3 Snow Slimes frontline, 3 Ice Clouds in the middle, 2 Ice Clouds backline
             - 3rd Battle = 2 Snow Hawks frontline, 2 Snow Hawks in the middle, 2 Big Snow Hawks backline

     === "Bondmate"

-        ??? warning "Ultimate Ice-Wind Trout"

         - The conditions are not entirely known, but some suggestions involve doing the fight with the ice storm active in the area, and then taking extra time in the last fight (essentially become frozen).
-            - Upon completion, you will get an Ultimate Ice-Wind Trout instead, which heals slightly more than the normal trout.
+        - Upon completion, you will get the "Exquisite Jewel Trout" (HP) bondmate and Ultimate Ice-Wind Trout consumable item.
-            - In addition, you will get the bondmate "Exquisite Jewel Trout" (HP).

 ## Slaying the White Wolves